linuxerwang/dgraph-bench/README.md

 Dgraph aims to provide a highly available and highly scalable graph database, but in the latest version (1.0.9) we only see it succeed on read queries.
 Its write performance is low and unstable.
 This result is quite surprising, because as a LSMT data store it's expected to be good at write over read.
-Right on the contrary, its read performance is much better.
+On the contrary, its read performance is much better.

-Our tests also show that when mixed with writes, the read performance degraded severely.
+Our tests also show that when mixed with writes, the read performance degrades severely.

-So at present, we prefer not use Dgraph for OLTP applications, or at least those with heave writes.
+So at present, we prefer not use Dgraph for OLTP applications, or at least those with heavy writes.
 And we hope Dgraph team increase its write performance in future releases.

 ## Update for v1.0.10 (11/13/2018)